|

 .

-Maria: She's definitely not a team player.
-I don't think Platz is even important to her.
+definitely not a team player.
+I don't think Platz is even important

 .